manishwarMoturi/maven-simple/README.md

 1. If build is success and the test project is also automatically triggered with name
                       “MavenJava_Test”
 2. The pipeline is successful if it is in green color as shown ->check the console of the test project
-3. The test project is successful and all the artifacts are archived successfull
+3. The test project is successful and all the artifacts are archived successfully